telosnetwork/telos-docs/docs/faq/README.md

 ### How do I add Telos to MetaMask?
 Guide is over [here](/docs/dapps/launch-dapp-on-tEVM.md)
 ### What is REX and how does it work?
 REX is the resource exchange powered by the Telos native network.
 Users can stake REX for an API up to 14%.
-REX is responsible for all the actions on EOSIO that enable users and builders to buy, sell, stake resources in order to perform actions on-chain and acrue TLOS tokens.
+REX is responsible for all the actions on Antelope that enable users and builders to buy, sell, stake resources in order to perform actions on-chain and acrue TLOS tokens.

 ---